VipDataTool/VIP-Data-Tool/README.md

 A localized map can be generated from the venue data, as well as dataframes of the subsequent demographic, venue and menu data for further reference or analysis.

-Instances can be 'pickled', however the Folium objects cannot, but thankfully, maps can easily be regenerated upon deserialization.
+Unprocessed query data can be serialized as a JSON file if necessary.
+Instances can be 'pickled', however any embedded Folium objects cannot.

+I also included a simple static method titled 'VipDt.getJsonTokens()' for retrieving one's credentials from a json document titled "certificate" located in the directory of the script.
+This method is far from a secure means of storing one's user credentials, and only intended to be used as a very short-term solution in a secure environment.
+Be sure to '.gitignore' this file if you intend to use this method as to avoid publishing your private API credentials on a public repository.

-USER DICTIONARY OBJECTS:
+USER DATA OBJECTS:
-VipDt.LOCATION
-VipDt.FS_JSON
-VipDt.FS_SUMMARIES
-VipDt.FS_STATS
+VipDt.JSON_DATA
+VipDt.REPORTS

 USER METHODS:
 VipDt.getVenues()*
-VipDt.getVenuesMap()*
+VipDt.setVenuesMap()*
 VipDt.setVenuesDf()*
 VipDt.getMenus()*
 VipDt.setMenusDf()*
 VipDt.getMenuStats()*
 VipDt.setJson()*
 VipDt.getJson()

-VipDt.setPickle()*
-VipDt.getPickle()
+VipDt.getJsonTokens()
-VipDt.start() # Essentially batch performs a collection of the above methods marked with an asterisk
+VipDt.start() # This method simply batch performs a collection of the above methods marked with an asterisk.

-I also included a simple static method titled 'VipDt.getJsonTokens()' for retrieving one's credentials from a json document titled "certificate" located in the directory of the script.
-This method is far from a secure means of storing one's user credentials, and only intended to be used as a very short-term solution in a secure environment.
-Be sure to '.gitignore' this file if you intend to use this method as to avoid publishing your private API credentials on a public repository.

-CONCLUSION:
+CONCLUSIONS:
 I thank me for my time and effort!
 Special thanks to my crew for the extra creatine and spray tans.